(Disclosure: Some of the links below may be affiliate links)

 3. Stop Order

-A Sell Stop is always placed below the market price.
+A Sell Stop order is always below the market price.
 The idea is to limit your losses by selling if the price goes down too much.
 For instance, if you use a Sell Stop Order at 100$, once the price of the stock falls to 100$, a Market Order will be placed on the market.
 That means that as soon as it reaches 100$, you will sell at the best available price.

-A Buy Order, on the other hand, is placed above the market idea.
-This is more rarely used.
+A Buy Stop Order, on the other hand, is placed above the market idea.
+This order is rarely used.
 The idea is to buy once the price goes up.
-This can be useful if you are shorting the stock and want to protect your returns.
-The principle is exactly the same.
+This order can be useful if you are shorting the stock and want to protect your returns.
+The principle is the same.
 If you use a Buy Order at 50$, as soon as the price increases to 50$, a Market order will be placed.
-You will then buy at the best available price.
+You will then buy it at the best available price.
 You need to be aware that if the market is moving very fast, your order could be filled at a very different than your order.